 Can I use Harmonic Mixing Software with a DJ Controller?

 Of course!
 However, not all DJ controllers work with different types of software.
 While most will, ultimately, they work the best with the software they’re specifically designed for.
 But some models are more versatile than others.

 If you plan on using different software as opposed to what comes in your DJ controller package, then it’s important to ensure that the controller and software are compatible.
 If you’d like to learn more about controllers, how they work, and how to tell if the model you’re interested in will work for your harmonic mixing software, read my DJ controller buyer’s guide here.

 How to use a DJ mixing key chart is simple.
 Download the Camelot wheel, which can help you to determine the key of each song in order to find songs in the same or related key that will work well for a mash-up.
 This way, there will be no key clashes, so each song will blend together well and sound like one long piece.

-This technique is referred to as harmonic mixing and it’s a great technique to use in order to improve the sound quality of your set.
-Unfortunately, not many DJs are familiar with this technique, which is why some DJ’s have transitions that sound really rough and overwhelming.
+This technique is referred to as mixing in key and it’s a great technique to use in order to improve the sound quality of your set.
+Unfortunately, not many DJs are familiar with this technique, which is why some DJs have transitions that sound really rough and overwhelming.